 Piscataqua Region Estuaries Partnership, Durham, NH

 Morrison, J. Ru; Gregory, Thomas K.; Pe'eri, Shachak; McDowell, William H.; and Trowbridge, Philip, "Using Moored Arrays and Hyperspectral Aerial Imagery to Develop Nutrient Criteria for New Hampshire's Estuaries" (2008).
-PREP Publications.
+PREP Reports & Publications.
 110.